A comprehensive spatial-temporal infection model: Applications

 The wave velocity can be determined by integrating (\ref{eq:rwave}) between $\xi_u$ and $\xi_d$,

 and, equivalently,

-We find, therefore, that a wave solution exists, as long as the integral in (\ref{eq:wavevely}) is non-zero, which is true if there is a contagion.
-This contagion wave spreads, driven by diffusion, with a velocity that expresses the intensity of the contagion.
+We conclude that a wave solution exists as long as the integral in (\ref{eq:wavevely}) is non-zero, which is always the case in a contagion.
+This wave spreads at a constant velocity, driven by diffusion, with a magnitude that expresses the intensity of the contagion.